Nikunj-Gupta/Barcode-Reader/README.md

 * [Video][video]
 * [Poster][poster]

+### Materials and Methods

+Materials used are:
+* A photodiode
+* A red LED
+* Resistors
+* LCD screen
+* Arduino board
+* Connecting wires
+* 4 barcodes

+A pen-type reader has a light source (red LED) and a photodiode at the tip of the pen.
+The tip of the pen is moved over the barcode to scan it.
+After scanning the code, an analog signal is sent through the  arduino board, which is interpreted and then the final output is displayed on the LCD screen.

+We designed four different barcodes of our own, each corresponding to  four of our teammates.
+These barcodes were scanned and the respective name of the member, associated with the barcode was displayed on the LCD screen.

 ### Acknowledgements

 * [Prof. Madhav Rao][profmr] for guiding us and giving us an opportunity to learn a lot from such a project.